danielwys/hacknroll19/README.md

 1. UnhandledPromiseRejectionWarning: Error: 400: Bad Request: message text is empty (Appears when user interacts with bot, does not affect performance at all)

-2. 'Yes' & 'No' inline buttons unable to display (after location selection)
+2. 'Yes' & 'No' inline buttons only able to display with an unprinted 'TEST' string (go and see hard to describe)

-3. 'Fault Location' selector does not go away unless the user leaves the bot's page
+3. Inline keyboards still available until the user leaves the bot's page

 4. If user is prompted to send photo but sends anything else, bot crashes